-There are a number of issues relating to compliance and enforcement of the Interactive Gambling Act 2001 (the IGA).
+There are a number of issues relating to compliance and enforcement of the IGA.

 The IGA contains a complaint mechanism for reporting prohibited interactive gambling services to the ACMA but is silent on who should handle complaints relating to the advertising of such services.
 Consequently, the Department of Communications and the Arts handles these complaints.
 Both types of complaints are referred to the AFP, which has indicated it would prefer to deal with referrals from one agency.